moritzhertler/eslint-plugin-consistently-named-imports/README.md

-# eslint-plugin-consistently-renamed-imports
+# eslint-plugin-consistently-named-imports

-Enforce specified modules to be renamed consistently when loaded by import
+Enforce specified modules to be named consistently when loaded by import

 ## Installation